 All possible matches for a profile will be suggested.

-In the potential matches menu, suggestions are shown randomly - skipping a potential duplicate will put that profile back into rotation.
-Leaving a record and then going back to the potential matches section does not resume with the last match shown - a random match will be displayed.
+At People > More > Potential matches, suggestions are shown randomly.
+If you skip a potential duplicate, that potential match will be back into rotation.
+Leaving a record and then going back to the potential matches section does not resume with the last match shown.
+Instead, a random match will be displayed.

 If there is a discrepancy between names on suggested merges, you can pick the correct name in the "resolve conflict" menu.
 This menu is only available when a conflict exists.